 If you’ve ever used Skype, FaceTime, Zoom, or any other type of video chat or conference software, it’s essentially the same thing.

-Because the majority of treatment done by speech language therapists is done through talk and demonstration, it can usually be done via teletherapy with no decrease in effectiveness.
+Because the majority of speech therapy is done through talk and demonstration, it can usually be done via teletherapy with no decrease in effectiveness.

 How Does Speech Pathology Teletherapy Work?

 Teletherapy sessions work just about the same way your regular session works.

 You’ll schedule your appointment with a therapist, at a time that works for the both of you.